911 (Law & Order: Special Victims Unit): Production

 "911" was written by Patrick Harbinson and directed by Ted Kotcheff who is an executive producer of the series.
 As mentioned in the show, part of the inspiration for the episode came from a hoax perpetrated by a girl claiming to be four years old and a witness to a crime.
 The call drove police into a search in September 2004.

-Since "911" focused predominantly on Olivia Benson, the production team chose "Ripped" which focused on Elliot Stabler as the next episode to air.
-This, however, did not follow the chronology of events as intended by the writers - the title cards for "Ripped" have it taking place closer to the end of the season.
-The episode that follows "911" chronologically is the fifth episode of the season, "Strain".
-Christopher Meloni appears in neither "911" nor "Strain" coinciding with an in-universe absence of Elliot Stabler while he was working on another case.
+Since "911" focused predominantly on Olivia Benson, the production team chose "Ripped", which focused on Elliot Stabler, as the next episode to air.

 Reception

 Ratings

 During its October 4, 2005 broadcast on NBC, "911" was watched by 16.24 million viewers and achieved a 5.8 rating in the 18–49 age demographic.

 Critical response

 The episode opened to widespread acclaim from critics, who deemed it one of the best episodes of the entire series.
 They lauded the writing and performance of Mariska Hargitay as Olivia Benson, who won a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series at the 58th Primetime Emmy Awards for her performance in this episode.
 "911" was acclaimed by Matt Roush of TV Guide who watched the episode before it aired and said that it deserved an Emmy nomination.
 In 2012, when reflecting on her favorite episodes, Hargitay listed "911" as one of her top ten.
 The episode has also been well received by bloggers, garnering praise such as "what every screenwriter and actor should attempt to emulate" and "breaks away from the usual narrative structure of Law & Order".